 4. This comment by the Ms. Chu is not correct.
 There exists no consensus in the academic literature on this issue.
-While some argue that momentum represents a market anomaly and thus is not consistent with the efficient markets hypothesis, another string in the academia argues that momentum (as well as size and value) are associated with risk factors, and thus returns to these factors are consistent with efficient markets.
+While some argue that momentum represents a market anomaly and thus is not consistent with the efficient markets hypothesis, others in academia argue that momentum (as well as size and value) are associated with risk factors, and thus returns to these factors are consistent with efficient markets.